TheDBStern/ConsIter/README.md

 Please update the python script to specify your system path for bowtie2, picard, GATK4, and samtools.

-Help menu is available by typing:
+Help menu is available by typing: `ConsIter.py -h`
-    ConsIter.py -h

 Currently, this script is able to add insertions and deletion to the updated reference causing positional mismatches between the original and updated reference.
-To disable with behavior, use the flag:
+To disable with behavior, use the flag `--noindel`
-    --noindel